Nudgee Class of 2026 · Dads & Sons

 How does the filming work?

-Sons are the official cinematographers for the day.
+Sons are the official cinematographers for the round.
 Phone footage, shot from behind the golfer where possible, with the result of the shot in frame.
-Hand your videos in at the scoring desk when you come off the course — the judging happens over dinner and the reel plays during dessert.
+Hand your videos in at the scoring desk when you come off the course — the judging happens over drinks at the clubhouse and the reel plays on the screens.
 No video, no trophy (other than the Inaugural Cup and Spirit of Nudgee).

 Who's running this?

 A small group of Nudgee fathers.
-Not a school event, not a fundraiser — just dads, sons, and a clubhouse.
+Not a school event, not a fundraiser — just dads, sons and a golf course.
 Contact details below if you'd like to help.